 Brent Willems is in his second year coaching with Speed Unlimited but has been involved with the club since 2013.
 His focus with the club is working with speed and conditioning athletes and improving block starts.
 Brent is a Level 1 USATF certified coach and will look to continue his education by pursing Level 2 USATF certification, with a focus on sprinting.
 Originally from Canada, Brent competed in High School track and field, running the 100M, 200M and 110M Hurdles as his primary events but also completed in long jump and high jump over the years.
 Speed Unlimited is a family affair for him and his wife who have 4 children involved in the club, competing in both sprinting and distance disciplines.

 Christine Willems has been assisting in coaching the younger sprinters at Speed Unlimited for the past three years.
 Christine loves to run, hike, swim, bike and anything that involves keeping fit and strong outdoors.
 Over the past few years she has competed in half marathons, 10Ks and triathlons.
 She started out as a competitive swimmer in her youth and saw how positively the sport impacted her life.
 She became involved with Speed Unlimited because of her four children who run with the club.
 She enjoys seeing athletes having fun and achieving their goals.
-Christine has completed the Level I USATF Coaches Clinic.
+Christine has completed the Level I USATF Coaches Program.

 Coaching Fellow In Absentia